Kristof89Szabo/milestonetwothree/src/main/java/com/exam/testing/README.md

 reliability, and functionality.
 By outlining the testing objectives, types of testing, testing techniques, test environment, test data, roles and responsibilities, and test metrics, the testing team can create a comprehensive and effective testing plan that will help to identify and resolve issues early in the development cycle.

+### Difference between unit, integration, functional and non-functional testing

+Unit, integration, functional, and non-functional testing are all different types of testing that are performed during software development to ensure the quality and reliability of the software system.
+Here are the key differences between these types of testing:

+- `Unit Testing`: Unit testing is the process of testing individual units or components of the software system, such as functions, methods, or classes.
+It is typically performed by developers to ensure that each unit of the software system works as expected and meets the required specifications.

+- `Integration Testing`: Integration testing is the process of testing how different units or components of the software system work together.
+It is typically performed after unit testing and before system testing to ensure that the integration between different units of the software system is functioning as expected.

+- `Functional Testing`: Functional testing is the process of testing the functionality of the software system.
+It involves testing how the software system behaves and whether it meets the specified requirements and specifications.
+Functional testing can be performed at various levels, such as system testing, acceptance testing, and regression testing.

+- `Non-functional Testing`: Non-functional testing is the process of testing the non-functional aspects of the software system, such as performance, scalability, reliability, security, and usability.
+Non-functional testing is typically performed after functional testing to ensure that the software system meets the desired quality standards.

+In summary, unit testing focuses on testing individual units or components of the software system, integration testing focuses on testing the integration between different units, functional testing focuses on testing the functionality of the software system, and non-functional testing focuses on testing the non-functional aspects of the software system.
+All of these types of testing are important for ensuring the quality and reliability of the software system.